Most people desire to be successful (in one way or another). I have a plan and it might help you.

 Author: Drew Bixby

 Drew Bixby is a business owner who sees personal networks from a different perspective.
 He shares what he has learned about promoting yourself and your business.
-Drew is a co-founder of Promptivate, which coaches individuals to build strong relationships through an easy “prompting” process.
+Drew is a co-founder of LunchPlus, which allows people to invest their time meeting with important people, not scheduling the meetings.